AndCanData/Project_Portfolio/README.md

 # My Project Portfolio

 Welcome to my dashboard!
+With over 5 years of experience in data related fields (Data Analysis, Business Analysis, and OSINT), I have built a solid footing in the world of data science.
+As Technology evolves, so must our tools, and that is why I furthered my knowledge through self-study and Digital Skills bootcamps.

-Here I have my data-related projects including real-world tasks that exhibit my data proficiencies.
+Here on this page, I have attached only a handful of data-related projects in which I worked on, including real-world tasks that exhibit my data proficiencies.

-This includes:
+These projects consist of:

-A mix of hypothetical scenarios with realistic data.
+- A mix of hypothetical scenarios with realistic data.

-Real data to find insights for hypothetical tasks.
+- Real data to find insights for hypothetical tasks.

-And real data to assist in real-world work.
+- And real data to assist in previous real-world work.

+My strong suit is analysing commercial entities through research and Business Analysis, but my interest in various fields has enabled me to gain exposure to a multitude of different tools and areas of data science.

 ## I am proficient in:
 Excel ✅